CroMarmot/oiTerminal/README.md

 - [x] `cp _config.json config.json` and modify `config.json` About `up_lang` using `./lang.py --oj cf`

+- [x] write your templatecodefile under `template/`, the filename should be equal to the 'template' field in `lang.json`

 - [x] parse contest `./parser.py cf 1112` 1112 is contest id (which is in url instead of the number after `#`)

 - [ ] TODO 2.1 parse 1 problem `./parser.py cf 1112A`